tandraschko/quarkus-myfaces/README.md

 Prototype implementation of a JSF / MyFaces Core module for Quarkus.
 It's completely based on MyFaces 3.x as some changes were required.

-## Whats not supported?
-- JSF: Flows
-- JSF: Injection into JSF arftifacts
-- JSF: Websockets
+## Differences compared to a normal Servlet container
-- Quarkus: src/main/webapp!
-You need to put your views under src/main/resources/META-INF/resources!
+- You need to put your views under src/main/resources/META-INF/resources as Quarkus doesn't create a WAR and src/main/webapp is ignored!
-- Quarkus: session replication / passivation / clustering
+- Session replication / passivation / clustering is not supported by Quarkus
-- some features probably :D

-## Whats not tested?
-- some features probably :D
-- native images

 ## How to try it?